 \section{Abstract}

-Quantitative single-photon emission computed tomography (SPECT) provides a mechanism to measure radiation-absorbed doses in lesions and normal organs after administration of alpha-particle emitting radiopharmaceutical therapies ($\alpha$-RPTs).
-However, reliable (accurate and precise) quantification of dose requires reliable absolute quantification of regional activity uptake.
-This is especially challenging for $\alpha$-RPT due to the complex emission spectra, the very low number of detected counts (up to 20 times lower than those detected in conventional SPECT), the impact of stray-radiation-related noise at these low counts, and other image-degrading processes in SPECT.
+Single-photon emission computed tomography (SPECT) provides a mechanism to estimate regional isotope uptake in lesions and at-risk organs after administration of $\alpha$-particle-emitting radiopharmaceutical therapies ($\alpha$-RPTs).
+However, this estimation task is challenging due to the complex emission spectra, the very low number of detected counts ($\sim$20 times lower than in conventional SPECT), the impact of stray-radiation-related noise at these low counts, and the multiple image-degrading processes in SPECT.
 The conventional reconstruction-based quantification methods are observed to be erroneous for $\alpha$-RPT SPECT.
-To address these challenges, we developed a low-count quantitative SPECT (LC-QSPECT) method that incorporates multiple strategies to perform reliable quantification.
-First, the method directly estimates the regional activity uptake from the projection data, obviating the reconstruction step.
-Next, the method compensates for radioisotope and SPECT physics, including the isotope spectra, scatter, attenuation, and collimator-detector response, using a Monte Carlo-based approach.
-The method was validated in the context of three-dimensional SPECT with $\mathrm{^{223}Ra}$, a commonly used radionuclide for $\alpha$-RPT.
-Validation was performed using both realistic simulation studies, including a virtual clinical trial, as well as synthetic and anthropomorphic physical-phantom studies.
-Across all studies, the LC-QSPECT method yielded reliable estimates of regional uptake and outperformed conventional ordered subset expectation maximization (OSEM)-based reconstruction and geometric transfer matrix (GTM)-based partial-volume compensation methods.
-Besides, the method yielded reliable uptake across different lesion sizes and lesion-to-bone uptake ratios.
-Further, the method yielded reliable estimates of mean uptake in lesions with varying intra-lesion heterogeneity in uptake.
-Additionally, the variance of the LC-QSPECT-method-estimated uptake approached the theoretical limit defined by the Cram\'er-Rao bound.
-In conclusion, the proposed LC-QSPECT method yielded reliable quantification for $\alpha$-RPT SPECT as validated through realistic simulation and physical-phantom studies.
+To address these challenges, we developed a low-count quantitative SPECT (LC-QSPECT) method that directly estimates the regional activity uptake from the projection data (obviating the reconstruction step), compensates for stray-radiation-related noise, and accounts for the radioisotope and SPECT physics, including the isotope spectra, scatter, attenuation, and collimator-detector response, using a Monte Carlo-based approach.
+The method was validated in the context of three-dimensional SPECT with $\bm{\mathrm{^{223}Ra}}$, a commonly used radionuclide for $\alpha$-RPT.
+Validation was performed using both realistic simulation studies, including a virtual clinical trial, and synthetic and 3D-printed anthropomorphic physical-phantom studies.
+Across all studies, the LC-QSPECT method yielded reliable regional-uptake estimates and outperformed the conventional ordered subset expectation maximization (OSEM)-based reconstruction and geometric transfer matrix (GTM)-based post-reconstruction partial-volume compensation methods.
+Further, the method yielded reliable uptake across different lesion sizes, contrasts, and different levels of intra-lesion heterogeneity.
+Additionally, the variance of the estimated uptake approached the Cram\'er-Rao bound-defined theoretical limit.
+In conclusion, the proposed LC-QSPECT method demonstrated the ability to perform reliable quantification for $\alpha$-RPT SPECT.